mantasha1501/y2k-digicam-processor/README.md

 ## ✨ Features
 * **Mobile-First App UI:** Built strictly for smartphone viewports first, expanding safely into an app dashboard layout on desktop screens.
 No desktop mode switching required.
 * **Canvas Processing Pipeline:** Manipulates raw image arrays via custom arithmetic filters rather than basic CSS styling overlays.
+* **Smart Image Downscaling:** Automatically handles and compresses high-resolution smartphone uploads in the background to prevent lower-memory mobile browser engines from crashing.
 * **Interactive Filter Toggles:** Toggle multiple filters dynamically on a single frame buffer without wiping your baseline slider states.
-* **Authentic 4-Panel Photobooth Strip:** Dynamically compiles up to 4 consecutively uploaded image buffers into a classic glossy square aspect-ratio strip with a thick film margin.
 * **Camera Roll Export:** Encodes live canvas frames into high-quality client-side `image/jpeg` streams for native file downloads.

 ---

 ## 🛠️ How It Works

-Unlike apps that use simple CSS style overlays, this engine processes data directly at the pixel level using the HTML5 Canvas 2D Context API:
+Unlike web applications that use simple CSS style overlays, this engine processes data directly at the pixel level using the HTML5 Canvas 2D Context API:

-1. **Asset Ingestion:** Images loaded through the File Reader API are written into an offscreen image element memory buffer.
+1. **Asset Ingestion & Safety Resize:** Incoming images via the File Reader API are checked against size thresholds.
+Large megapixel phone images are safely downsampled onto an offscreen canvas.
 2. **Matrix Rescaling (Pixelation):** Pixelation is achieved by shrinking the canvas buffer coordinates down to a fraction of their size (`width / pixelSize`) with image smoothing explicitly disabled (`imageSmoothingEnabled = false`), then stretching it back up to force retro pixel grid interpolation.
 3. **Byte Stream Processing:** The engine loops through the raw `RGBA` pixel arrays to calculate custom color weights, color noise offsets, and channel limits mathematically in real time.